mattcarlotta/nvfcApp/README.md

 ## Linux Quickstart:

-* Download the zipped application file from the `dist` folder
+1. Download the zipped application file from the `dist` folder
-* Extract the application's folder from the zipped file and place it anywhere
+2. Extract the application's folder from the zipped file and place it anywhere
-* Open a terminal window
+3. Open a terminal window and install the following dependencies.
-* Install python3:
+4. Install python3:
   `sudo apt-get install python3.6`
-* Install pip3:
+5. Install pip3:
   `sudo apt-get install python3-pip`
-* Install matplotlib:
+6. Install matplotlib:
   `python3 -mpip install matplotlib`
-* Install pyGTK:
+7. Install pyGTK:
   `sudo apt-get install libgtk-3-dev`
-* Install cairocffi:
+8. Install cairocffi:
   `sudo apt-get install python3-cairocffi`
-* Install libcanberra-gtk3:
+9. Install libcanberra-gtk3:
   `sudo apt-get install libcanberra-gtk3-module`
-* Allow the Nvidia card's fan to be controlled:
+10. Allow the Nvidia card's fan to be controlled:
   `sudo nvidia-xconfig --enable-all-gpus` and `sudo nvidia-xconfig --cool-bits=28`
-* Reboot your computer for the GPU settings to take effect:
+11. Reboot your computer for the GPU settings to take effect:
   `sudo reboot`
-* Open a terminal in the folder containing nvfcapp.py, then execute:
+12. Open a terminal in the folder containing nvfcapp.py, then execute:
   `python3 nvfcapp.py`

 ## Button Actions